 Erica Kaye, a pediatric oncologist at St. Jude Children's Research Hospital, was once asked to pray with the family of a patient, and in an essay published last month in JAMA, she wrote about how the experience changed her life.
-Now, she's hearing from hundreds of health caree providers and parents who connected with her story.
+Since then, she's heard from hundreds of health care providers and parents who connected with her story.

 A doctor reflects on praying with a patient's family